helfertool/docs/source/admin/configuration.rst

 This can be used when group memberships or roles are written to a claim.

 If no ``login`` claims restriction is, every user is allowed to login.
-If the ``admin`` configuration is not present, the admin privilege is touched during the login and can be assigned manually.
+If the ``admin`` configuration is not present, the admin privilege is not touched during the login and can be assigned manually.

 .. warning::